-7.11.1 List and describe any other activities that the state/territory provides to improve the quality of child care services, which may include consumer and provider education activities, and describe the measureable indicators of progress relevant to this use of funds that the state/territory will use to evaluate its progress in improving provider preparedness, child safety, child well-being, or kindergarten entry and the data on the extent to which the state or territory has met these measures.
+7.11.2 List and describe any other activities that the state/territory provides to improve the quality of child care services for infants and toddlers, preschool-aged, and schoolaged children, which may include consumer and provider education activities, and also describe the measureable indicators of progress for each activity relevant to this use of funds that the state/territory will use to evaluate its progress in improving provider preparedness, child safety, child well-being, or kindergarten entry and the data on the extent to which the state or territory has met these measures.
+Describe:

-In FY19, the State is focusing on transition coordination, in particular between 0-3 and 3-5 services and at the start of kindergarten.
-DOE OEL will partner with DIEEC to develop more professional learning opportunities to support common expectations for child development across early learning programs and local education agencies.
+In FY19, the State is focusing on transition coordination, in particular between 3-5 services and at the start of kindergarten.
+DOE OEL will partner multiple agencies and organizations to develop more professional learning opportunities to support common expectations for child development across early learning programs and local education agencies.
 These activities will support the Department of Education's efforts to implement strategies outlined in their Every Student Succeeds Act final plan.